-5. Setoff.
-Upon the designation of an Early Termination Date, the non-defaulting party ("X") may, at its option and in its discretion, setoff, against any amounts Owed (below defined) to the Defaulting Party ("Y")in Dollars or any other currency by X or any Affiliate (below defined) of X under this GTC, the Spot GTC, the GISB Contract, or under any other agreement(s), instrument(s) or undertaking(s), any amounts Owedin Dollars or any other currency by Y to X or any of X's Affiliates under this GTC, the Spot GTC, the GISB Contract or under any other agreement(s), instrument(s) or undertaking(s).
+Set-off.
+Upon the designation of an Early Termination Date, the non-defaulting party ("X") may, at its option and in its discretion, setoff, against any amounts Owed (defined below) to the Defaulting Party ("Y") by X or any Affiliate (defined below) of X under this GTC or under any other agreement(s), instrument(s) or undertaking(s), any amounts Owed by Y to X or any of X's Affiliates under this GTC or under any other agreement(s), instrument(s) or undertaking(s).
 The obligations of Y and X under this GTC in respect of such amounts shall be deemed satisfied and discharged to the extent of any such setoff exercised by X and/or X’s Affiliates.
-X will give Y notice of any setoff effected under this Section5 as soon as practicable after the setoff is effected provided that failure to give such notice shall not affect the validity of the setoff.
-Amounts subject to the setoff permitted in this Section5 may be converted by X into any currency in which any obligation Owed is denominated at the rate of exchange at which X, acting in a reasonable manner and in good faith, would be able to purchase the relevant amount of the currency being converted.
+X will give Y notice of any setoff effected under this Section as soon as practicable after the setoff is effected provided that failure to give such notice shall not affect the validity of the setoff.
+Amounts subject to the setoff permitted in this Section may be converted by X into any currency in which any obligation Owed is denominated at the rate of exchange at which X, acting in a reasonable manner and in good faith, would be able to purchase the relevant amount of the currency being converted.
 If an obligation is unascertained, X may in good faith estimate that obligation and setoff in respect of the estimate, subject to the relevant party accounting to the other when the obligation is ascertained.
-Nothing in this Section5 shall be effective to create a charge or other security interest except as may be provided under applicable law.
+Nothing in this Section shall be effective to create a charge or other security interest except as may be provided under applicable law.
 This setoff provision shall be without limitation and in addition to any right of setoff, netting, off-set, combination of accounts, counterclaim, lien or other right to which X or any of X's Affiliates is at any time otherwise entitled (whether by operation of law, contract or otherwise).
-Each of the parties represent and acknowledge that the rights set forth in this Section5 are an integral part of the GTC between the parties and that without such rights the parties would not be willing to enter into Transactions.
-The parties further acknowledge that each is executing this GTC on behalf of itself as principal and, with respect to this Section 5, as agent on behalf of its Affiliates, which Affiliates shall receive the benefits of this Section5 and otherwise be bound as if such Affiliates had entered into this GTC as its relates to Section 5.
-Notwithstanding any provision to the contrary contained in this GTC, the non-defaulting party shall not be required to pay to the Defaulting Party any amount under Section 5 until the non-defaulting party receives confirmation satisfactory to it in its reasonable discretion (which may include an opinion of its counsel) that all other obligations of any kind whatsoever of Defaulting Party to make any payments to the non-defaulting party or any of its Affiliates under this GTC, the Spot GTC, the GISB Contract or any other agreement(s), instrument(s) or undertaking(s), which are Owed as of the Early Termination Date have been fully and finally satisfied.
+Each of the parties represent and acknowledge that the rights set forth in this Section are an integral part of the GTC between the parties and that without such rights the parties would not be willing to enter into any Transactions.
+The parties further acknowledge that each is executing this GTC on behalf of itself as principal and, with respect to this Section, as agent on behalf of its Affiliates, which Affiliates shall receive the benefits of this Section and otherwise be bound as if such Affiliates had entered into this GTC as its relates to the Section entitled "Payments" below.
+Notwithstanding any provision to the contrary contained in this GTC, the non-defaulting party shall not be required to pay to the Defaulting Party any amount under the Section entitled "Payments" below until the non-defaulting party receives confirmation satisfactory to it in its reasonable discretion (which may include an opinion of its counsel) that all other obligations of any kind whatsoever of Defaulting Party to make any payments to the non-defaulting party or any of its Affiliates under this GTC or any other agreement(s), instrument(s) or undertaking(s), which are Owed as of the Early Termination Date have been fully and finally satisfied.

 “Owed” means any amounts owed or otherwise accrued and payable (regardless of whether such amounts have been or could be invoiced) as of the Early Termination Date.